Louis E. Burnham: Freedom, the National Guardian and Freedomways

 Near the end of his life, SNYC veterans Burnham, Esther Cooper Jackson, and Edward Strong, who had participated in its creation in 1937, conceived of a Black literary and political quarterly.
 Burnam and Strong worked for "two or three years" on this project.
-Burnham was to be the editor.
-But he had a heart attack and died on February 12, 1960, while he was giving a lecture on "Emerging Africa and the Negro People's Fight for Freedom" to young artists and writers for Negro History Week, at the Intercultural Society in midtown Manhattan in New York City.
+Burnham was to be the editor, but he had a heart attack and died on February 12, 1960, while he was giving a lecture on "Emerging Africa and the Negro People's Fight for Freedom" to young artists and writers for Negro History Week, at the Intercultural Society in midtown Manhattan.
 In this final speech, he said, "I know you get tired of the continuing struggle sometimes.
 We all do—and then there are reversals in situations—but we must not despair, we must not rest too long.
 Tomorrow's new world beckons.
 Tomorrow belongs to us."
+He was 44 years old.

-He was 44 years old; he was survived by his wife and four children, as well as his mother and brother.
+Burnham was survived by his wife and four children, as well as his mother and brother.
 His obituary in The New York Times summarized his career: "more than twenty years a leader in the fight for Negro civil rights and the right to vote.
 He wrote and lectured widely before school and youth groups."
 Key figures in the anti-colonialism fight spoke at Burnham's April 28 memorial service, among them James Jackson, W. E. B. Du Bois, James Aronson and Alphaeus Hunton.

 Du Bois helped organize fundraising "to ensure the upbringing and education" of Burnham's children, appealing in a circular letter "to the great numbers of people whose love and respect he had well earned."
 The National Guardian, which had published Burnham's last column on February 15, 1960, as "Not New Ground, But Rights Once Dearly Won," reprinted it a year after his death, as "Louis E. Burnham's last written work: The cry is still how long, O Lord, how long?"
 This reprint concluded with a note concerning the establishment of the Louis E. Burnham fund "to provide for the well-being of his family and the education of his four children."

 Esther Cooper Jackson later described the impact of Burnham's death on the gestation of the planned journal: "After Louis died we were all in such shock that nothing happened for a while.
 Then Jim [James] Jackson, Shirley Graham Du Bois, Dr. Du Bois, John Oliver Killens, Ruby Dee, Ossie Davis, Lorraine Hansberry and some of us got together.
 Well we're going to try it out, because this was Louis Burnham's dream."
 This circle of activists and writers brought the idea of the new periodical to fruition: the quarterly journal Freedomways.